 Ultimately, you have the tibialis anterior in the front of your shin, the gastrocnemius on the back of your leg (the calf muscle), and the soleus which attaches to your Achilles tendon.

 When one of these muscles has a problem, it can cause issues upstream or downstream of the issue.
 When your calf is tight, your ankles, shins, and even toes can feel it.
 Keep all your shin muscles healthy and happy to prevent aches and pains in your lower body.

 While runners of every level can get shin splints, it’s more common among newer runners who may start out their training too quickly, making shin soreness an overuse injury.
 Women are also two to three times more likely to get shin splints.

-Most sports medicine experts agree that common causes of sore shins and shin splints are caused by a slight bending of the shin bone when the foot hits the ground–especially while running on hard surfaces.
-In experienced, runners who are used to high mileage training, the body responds to shin splints by reforming and strengthening the tibia, making it thicker and hardier.
+Most sports medicine experts agree that common causes of sore shins after running and shin splints are caused by a slight bending of the shin bone when the foot hits the ground–especially while running on hard surfaces.
+In experienced runners who are used to high mileage training, the body responds to shin splints by reforming and strengthening the tibia, making it thicker and hardier.

-In a perfect world, we’d always be able to prevent shin splints.
-Here are some of the things runners can do to make them less likely”
+In a perfect world, we’d always be able to prevent shin splints from running.
+Here are some of the things runners can do to make them less likely:

 Let’s take a look at this video about the best ways to prevent shin splints for runners:

 Despite our best efforts, shin splints are still going to happen sometimes.
-If you start treating them early on, chances are you’ll avoid more pain down the road.
-Here are some of the best strategies from getting rid of them and keeping your training on track:
+If you start treating them early on, chances are you’ll avoid more shin pain down the road.
+Here are some of the best strategies for how to fix shin splints for good: